-Appealable matters constitute the majority of the undocketed complaints and arise from a public misconception of the Commission's function.
-The Commission does not function as an appellate court.
-Examples of appealable matters which are outside the Commission's jurisdiction include: matters involving the exercise of judicial discretion, particularly in domestic cases; disagreements with the judge's application of the law; and evidentiary or procedural matters, particularly in criminal cases.
+Appealable matters constitute the majority of the complaints received by the Commission and arise from a public misconception of the Commission's The Commission does not function as an appellate court.
+Examples of appealable matters that are outside the Commission's jurisdiction include: matters involving the exercise of judicial discretion, particularly in domestic cases; disagreements with the judge's application of the law; and evidentiary or procedural matters, particularly in criminal cases.